Architecture

 It accepts a CreateOrder payload, validates the shipping address and ordered items, prices the items, reserves the required stock in the warehouse service and stores the order together with its items and shipping address in PostgreSQL.

 Order creation is transactional: if persisting the order fails, any reservations are rolled back.
 Once the order has been written successfully, the service publishes the placed order on NATS so that the payment service can create a payment flow for it.
 The service also exposes endpoints to fetch an order, its items and payment information, and to mark an order as shipped.
-It also publishes an event to NATS when the order is marked as shipped for the notifiaction service to notify the client that the command is shipped.
+It also publishes an event to NATS when the order is marked as shipped for the notification service to notify the client that the command is shipped.

 Notificator